 Lotus flower since centuries has been a symbol of beauty, peace, purity, and non-attachment.
 The flower is widely depicted in Hinduism and Buddhism.
 Hence, this exotic flower is the national flower of India and Vietnam.

-The botanical name of Lotus is Nelumbo nucifera belonging to family Nelumbonaceae.
+The botanical name is Nelumbo nucifera belonging to family Nelumbonaceae.
 Nelumbo nucifera bloom in pink and the white and is native to tropical Asia and Queensland, Australia.
 Common names are Indian Lotus, Sacred Lotus, Bean of India, Padma, Kamal, Tavare, and so on.

-Picture – Lotus in Begur Lake, Bangalore
+Picture – Begur Lake, Bangalore

 Lotus is an aquatic perennial, very popular in beatifying water gardens.